Lever & Ecker, PLLC February 27, 2020 General

 Likewise, if the government hired a private contractor to design, build, or maintain the road, then the contractor could be partially or fully liable if an issue with the road played a role in the crash.

-In order to determine who is liable for your losses, you should contact a lawyer as soon as possible.
+In order to determine who is liable for your losses, you should contact a truck accident lawyer as soon as possible.
 At Lever & Ecker, PLLC, we handle serious and fatal truck accident cases throughout New York.

 To schedule a free, no-obligation consultation at a time and place that are convenient for you, call 914-288-9191 or contact us online and tell us how we can help.